 - Combine flour, cinnamon, salt, baking soda and baking powder in a medium sized bowl.
 Mix together and set aside.

 - In a large mixing bowl, combine the sugar, brown sugar and butter.
 Beat with a mixer on medium speed for about 1 minute, until mixture is creamy.

 - Add eggs, vanilla and milk.
-Mix until combined.
+Mix until combined, about 1 minute.

 - Add the dry ingredients into the wet ingredients.
 Mix gently using a spoon until just combined.
 (Do not over mix!)

 - Bake for 22-25 minutes, or until toothpick is inserted into the center and comes out clean.

 - Allow cake to cool completely before frosting.

 - Combine the softened cream cheese, butter and vanilla in a medium mixing bowl.